 - Creating a Gratitude Journal

 Many people report improved moods when they learn to manage stress.
 Creating a gratitude journal helps you focus on positive things and improve your mood.
+Grab one of these Gratitude Journals to get you started.

 How to Lift Mood in Minutes with These 6 Activities